 Julia is a human being hailing from a lifelong stint in Portland, Oregon.
 She started writing for ToughPigs in June of 2012 and has been their Resident Gonzo Expert ever since.
 She co-hosted the Muppet podcast Frog Kissin’ from 2014 – 2016.
 When not ranting about Gonzo, she can be found performing at poetry slams, organizing local arts events, or walking your dog.

 Matthew Soberman – Director of Time Travel (Est. 2046)

-Evan is the head of the ToughPigs Research Institute.
-There, he uses his obsessiveness, long-winded writing, and art skills to scientifically determine which obscure Muppet monsters we should be talking about more often.
-When not thinking about the Beautiful Day Monster and his ilk, Evan spends his time playing tabletop games, reading comics, and making a fool of himself in public forums.
-He also talks to talking houses.
+Becca is the head of the ToughPigs Research Institute.
+There, she uses her obsessiveness, long-winded writing, and art skills to scientifically determine which obscure Muppet monsters we should be talking about more often.
+Since she has consumed all the Muppet trivia that exists, she now makes that everyone else’s problem on her ToughPigs quiz show podcast Hubba-Wha?!.
+When not annoying her colleagues with pedantic trivia questions, she’s playing tabletop games, reading comics, and making a fool of herself in public forums.
+She also talks to talking houses.

 Louie Pearlman – Boomerang Fish Technician

 Louie has been an innovator of the New York City Arts Scene since 2002.
 His officially-licenced Archie Comics/Riverdale stories are currently available on the platform Yarn.
 Louie also co-hosts the pop culture podcasts XOXO Riverdale, and Kick The Jukebox.

 Beyond Tough Pigs, his pieces have appeared in Gizmodo and Rebeat Magazine.
 Louie is proud to be the co-writer and creator of the musical Joey and Ron, which enjoyed a run at The Player’s Theater in NYC in 2019.